geo-stanciu/go-utils/Readme.md

 Tries to implement as much database abstraction as posible.
 Allows you to use ? as parameter placeholder in: oracle 12.1, sql server 2017, postgresql, mariadb and mysql.

+If you need to write the character ? in a query (such as testing if a key exists in a postgresql jsonb column) you must write it as ??

 ## Examples

 For usage examples, look at: https://github.com/geo-stanciu/go-web-app